SeanPCompton/SQL-bits/availity/README.md

 self-contained examples of a pattern I’ve used in production or consulting contexts, with comments focused on intent, tradeoffs, and operational reality.

+- SQL is intentionally generic; minor syntax tweaks may be needed per platform.
+- Comments explain *why* decisions were made, not just what the query does.
+- Examples are scoped on purpose rather than exhaustive.

 ## Examples